 SRP /WP Status Protection Description 0 Х Software Protection /WP pin has no control.
 The Status register can be written to after a Write Enable instruction, WEL=1.
 [Factory Default] 1 0 Hardware Protected When /WP pinis low the Status Register can not be written to.
-I When /WP nin is high th When /WP pin is high the Status register can be written to after a Write Enable instruction, WEL=1.
+I When /WP pin is high the Status register can be written to after a Write Enable instruction, WEL=1.